Zone6010/cs4843a1/README.md

 Save, and wait for your website to deploy.
 Once you have no more errors, or checks to wait on, use the link in the general tab titled "Distribution domain Name" and your HTML website should be deployed in there.
-And with that, you have your baseline finished.
+And with that, you have your website deployed.